Jedddy/YT-Music-Looper/README.md

+# Youtube-Player-Widget

-#Youtube Player Widget made with Tkinter.
+Made with Tkinter.
 <br/>
 Play Music on Loop with this Youtube Player Widget!
 <br/>